One-Way Ethernet Cable and Data Transfer

 tar cf - FILES* | socat STDIN UDP:SERVER_IP_ADDRESS:8000

-Same effect as above, but using socat.
+This would achieve the same effect as above, but using socat.

 Example